If you’re a sunset freak like I am, you probably love the idea of sunset traditions on a boat.

 Cruising, sunset is much more meaningful.
 It’s the end of light for a passage.
 It’s when the stars come out and (hopefully) put on a magical show.
 And it can be stunning sky paintings.

 And cruisers have developed a number of traditions for sunset.
+These are my favorite sunset rituals for cruisers.

 The Conch Horn

-Here, in the Florida Keys and the Bahamas, you’ll hear the conch horns blowing as the sun slips below the horizon.
+In the Florida Keys and the Bahamas, you’ll hear the conch horns blowing as the sun slips below the horizon.
 The first to blow are usually beginners, a little wobbly in the tone.
 But right as the top edge of the sun passes out of sight, the “pros” will chime in with incredibly long, constant tones.

 Sunset Alert

 The Sea of Cortez, where we cruised for 6+ years, is known for stunning sunsets due to the dust in the air from the desert Baja peninsula.
-There, we didn’t hear conch horns (not many conch left there) but if there was an especially stunning sunset, you’d be sure to hear the call on the VHF: “Sunset Alert!”
+There, we didn’t hear conch horns (not many conch left there).
+But if there was an especially stunning sunset, you’d be sure to hear the call on the VHF: “Sunset Alert!”
 It was the signal to drop whatever you were doing and go out on deck if you weren’t already there.

 The Green Flash

 If the sky meets the sea where the sun sets (that is, no land between you and the horizon), there’s a chance of seeing a green flash right as the sun slips below the horizon.
-They’re rare; I’ve never actually seen one, and I’ve only seen pictures of a couple.
-But it’s always fun to look for them if you’re in a location where there is an unobstructed view of the horizon and anchorages with such a view tend to have daily gatherings to watch for one.
+They’re rare.
+I’ve never actually seen one, and I’ve only seen pictures of a couple.
+But it’s always fun to look for them if you’re in a location where there is an unobstructed view of the horizon.
+And anchorages with such a view tend to have daily gatherings to watch for one.

 Dinghy Drift

-Fire-breathers aren’t too common, but definitely capture everybody’s attention when they do appear!
+Fire-breathers aren’t too common, but they definitely capture everybody’s attention when they do appear!
 Glow sticks add a fun atmosphere (watch for them on post-Halloween sales or buy on Amazon) as do colored Luci lights (Amazon).

 Sunsetters